 Greek soldiers put thyme into bathwater to become more courageous.

-Add it to your bathroom before an event that makes you nervous (anything from public speaking to a decisive game).
+Add it to your bathroom before an event that makes you nervous (from public speaking to a decisive game).

 If you’ve experienced a tragedy or the loss of a loved one, once you’ve gone through your deepest mourning phase, hang thyme’s bags over the windows and doors.